Huqoq: Name

-Archaeological and historical periods
+Archaeological overview

 Archaeological investigations at the site of the former village of Yaquq, located near the Sea of Galilee, 12.5 km north of Tiberias, uphill from Capernaum and Magdala, suggest that the site was inhabited in the Iron Age, Persian, Hellenistic, Roman, Byzantine, Abbasid, Fatimid, Mamluk and Ottoman periods.
 The Arab village of Yakuk was abandoned during the 1948 war and was bulldozed in 1968.